fergusonscripps/ModelAngelo_HMM_Merger/HIV_benchmarking/README.md

-# HIV Benchmarking data
+# HIV Example

-This folder contains the maps and code ran for the HIV benchmarking section of the paper
+This folder contains the maps and data from the original Sequence from Structure paper From structure to sequence: Antibody discovery using cryoEM
+DOI: 10.1126/sciadv.abk2039